 Lens choice is vitally important in portraiture.
 We think that a good portrait can be coaxed out of pretty much any DSLR or mirrorless camera with a functioning sensor – provided it has the right lens.

 Portrait lenses can be very expensive – but don’t have to be.
-Plenty exist for all the major mounts and systems that serve great portraiture at a fraction of the price of professional lenses.
-Not as pin-sharp, and nor do they have wide maximum apertures, but they produce a great-looking image.
-From our broad experience of testing and reviewing lenses for every major system, we have assembled this guide to finding one.
+Plenty exists for all the major mounts and systems that deliver great portraits at a fraction of the price of professional lenses.
+Maybe not as pin-sharp, and they won’t feature super-wide maximum apertures, but they produce a great-looking image.
+From our broad experience of testing and reviewing lenses for every major system, we have assembled this guide to finding the best one on a budget.

-If you’re entirely new to portraiture, you could start with our complete guide to portrait photography.
+If you’re entirely new to portraiture, you could start with our complete guide to portrait photography and discover what makes a captivating portrait.

 Best budget portrait lenses – our quick list